Affordable Care Act: 2023 Compliance Checklist

-The Affordable Care Act (ACA) has made a number of significant changes to group health plans since the law was enacted in 2010.
-Since then, several changes have been made to various ACA requirements that employers and plan sponsors should be aware of.
+The Affordable Care Act (ACA) made a number of significant reforms to group health plan coverage when it was enacted in 2010.
+Since then, changes have been made to various ACA requirements that employers should be aware of.
 These changes include annual cost-of-living increases to certain ACA dollar limits, extensions to ACA reporting deadlines and updates to preventive care coverage guidelines.

-Changes to some ACA requirements take effect in 2022 for employers sponsoring group health plans.
-To prepare for 2022, employers should review these upcoming requirements and develop a compliance strategy.
+Changes to some ACA requirements will take effect in 2023 for employers sponsoring group health plans.
+To prepare for 2023, employers should review these requirements and develop a compliance strategy.
 Employers should ensure that their health plan documents, including the summary of benefits and coverage (SBC), are updated to reflect any new plan limits and that up-to-date information is communicated to employees at open enrollment time.

 Plan Design Changes